West Side Avenue station

-West Side Avenue is a station on the Hudson–Bergen Light Rail (HBLR) in the West Side neighborhood in Jersey City, Hudson County, New Jersey.
+West Side Avenue station is a station on the Hudson–Bergen Light Rail (HBLR) in the West Side neighborhood in Jersey City, New Jersey.
 Located on the east side of West Side Avenue, the station is the terminal of the West Side Avenue branch of the Hudson–Bergen Light Rail, with service to Tonnelle Avenue station in North Bergen.
 The station consists of a single island platform and a pair of tracks that end at the station.
 The station contains a pedestrian bridge over West Side Avenue to a small parking lot and bus stop on the west side of the street.
-The station is accessible for handicapped people per the Americans with Disabilities Act of 1990, with an elevator in the pedestrian overpass and train-level platforms.
+The station is accessible to people with disabilities, with an elevator in the pedestrian overpass and train-level platforms.
 West Side Avenue station opened on April 15, 2000 as part of the original operating segment of the Hudson–Bergen Light Rail.

 History

 West Side Avenue station is located on the site of a station with the same name used by the Central Railroad of New Jersey.
 The original station was established in 1869 as part of the Newark and New York Railroad at the crossing for Mallory Avenue (Hudson County Route 611).
 The stop, known as West Bergen was moved in the late 1870s to West Side Avenue.
 A two-story wooden depot was built at West Side Avenue c.
 1888 and an eastbound brick station measuring 15x40 ft came in 1910.
-Service at West Side Avenue, which went to Lafayette Street Terminal in Newark became truncated on February 3, 1946 when a steamship collided with the bridge over the Hackensack River, eliminating two spans.
+Service at West Side Avenue, which went to Broad Street station in Newark became truncated on February 3, 1946 when a steamship collided with the bridge over the Hackensack River, eliminating two spans.
 The station lost passenger service on May 6, 1948 when service on the branch ended.

 The new station opened on April 15, 2000.